kartoza/sawps/docs/src/administrator/manual/django-table.md

 1. **Add Taxon**: Clicking on the `ADD TAXON` button enables administrators to add a new taxon.
 To learn more about adding a new taxon, refer to the detailed documentation on [adding a taxon](django-add-data.md).

-2. **Search Functionality**: Administrators can utilize the search functionality to find specific taxonomic records.
+2. **Search Functionality**: Administrators can utilise the search functionality to find specific taxonomic records.

 3. **Actions Dropdown**: The `Actions` dropdown provides the following options for managing taxonomic records: